vitaliydrb/Hangouts-Bot/README.md

-# This is bot for notifying about CTF Events
+# This is bot which notifying about CTF Events

 Configuration: